ypogit/myspine-node/README.md

 Built for an out of office spine specialist and for the clients who need a second-opinion spine analysis.

 My business partner took care of the deployment, designs and being the point of contact.
-I offer ideas here and there, then researched and developed the web's fullstack, both backend and frontend frameworks, moving across data management, security features and user interface.
+I brainstormed and offered ideas, then researched and developed the web's fullstack, both backend and frontend frameworks, moving across data management, security features and user interface.

 Written in Typescript Node as a backend with lightweight SQLite database and Knex query builder.
 React for the UX.
 The rest are dependencies as documented on the README.